os-climate/witness-core/climateeconomics/sos_processes/iam/witness/witness_coarse_min_tech_optim_process/documentation/process.markdown

-# WITNESS Optimisation problem documentation
+# WITNESS Coarse Min Tech optimisation problem documentation

-This process is a converged version of the full Witness problem made with validated models.
+This process is a converged version of Witness problem made with a minimum of validated models to reduce computational time but all constraints and objectives.
 It is used to refine optimization problem coefficients and demonstration.

 ## Definition[^1]